ddev/ddev/docs/content/developers/building-contributing.md

 echo $PATH
 ```

-Choose a ZIP file for your OS and architecture, download it using `wget`, `curl`, `dl` or using a browser and unzip it, make it executable, and move it to the `~/bin` folder:
+Download a ZIP file for your OS and architecture by clicking the link (the result is something like `ddev-macos-arm64.zip`) or using `wget`, `curl`, `dl` and unzip it, make it executable, and move it to the `~/bin` folder:

 ```bash
 # Example for macOS Apple Silicon: